 Your best bet, if you’re unsure, is to choose “vegan parmesan,” a combination of nutritional yeast and, sometimes, nuts that actually does a pretty good job of pretending.

 Standard Worcestershire sauce is made with anchovies.
 Annie’s Naturals makes a vegan Worcestershire sauce that tastes exactly the same, and in most vegetarian recipes you can probably substitute soy sauce and some spices.

 And that’s about all there is to say about Worcestershire Sauce.

 Remember that elementary school story that kids liked to pass around at lunch about the middle of Oreo cookies being pure lard?
 Well, it’s not true; Oreos don’t contain lard anymore, if they ever did.

 But guess what does?
 If you said “tortillas,” I say si!
 Fortunately, many brands have removed the animal fat from their tortillas, but it’s still worth a check.
 And if you’re eating out at a Mexican restaurant, it’s probably more likely that the tortillas are made with lard.

-[Update: Chipotle tweeted to me that their tortillas are lard-free.
-Their pinto beans, however, are not veggie-friendly.]
+[Update: Chipotle has tweeted to me that their tortillas are lard-free and pinto beans are now vegan-friendly!]

 Gummy BearsSorry, vegetarian marathoners—those gummy bears the nice people hand out at mile 20 are not for you.
 Most likely, they contain gelatin, which comes from animal bones, connective tissue, and organs.
 Sweet.